 #3.
 Complete Control over Investment Decisions

-Unlike investors in a private equity structure who don’t possess control over the investments made by the private equity fund, investors in an independent sponsor structure exercise control over the investments.
+Unlike investors in a private equity structure who don’t possess control over the investments made by the private equity fund, investors in an independent sponsor structure exercise control over their investments.
 Investors in private equity funds usually give up all control over the company’s investment decisions after choosing the fund.